Mountaintop Mining Research

 EPA research on mountaintop mining examines the impacts of mining on headwater streams and other water resources near mining sites.
 This research lends scientific support to guidance documents for land managers to provide for mining flexibility while protecting the environment and public health.

-- Final Report: The effects of Mountaintop Mines and Valley Fills on Aquatic Ecosystems of the Central Appalachian Coalfields (2011 Final)
+- The Effects of Mountaintop Mines and Valley Fills on Aquatic Ecosystems of the Central Appalachian Coalfields (2011 Final Report)